beejjorgensen/bgc/src/bgc_part_0400_pointers.md

 ## The `NULL` Pointer

-Any pointer type can be set to a special value called `NULL`.
+Any pointer variable of any pointer type can be set to a special value called `NULL`.
 This indicates that this pointer doesn't point to anything.

 ``` {.c}
 int *p;